UK to see shorter recession, says Bank of England

 - Published

-The UK is set to enter recession this year but it will be shorter than previously thought, according to the Bank of England.
+The UK is set to enter recession this year but it will be shorter and less severe than previously thought, according to the Bank of England.

-It expects the economy to "fall slightly" in 2023 as energy bills fall and price rises slow.
+The slump is now expected to last just over a year rather than almost two as energy bills fall and price rises slow.

-Inflation - the rate at which prices rise - is expected to slow this year and firms are likely to hold off on making redundancies.
+As a result unemployment may not rise as much as previously thought with firms expected to make fewer redundancies.

-It comes as the Bank raised interest rates by half a percentage point to 4%.
+The fresh forecast came as the Bank raised interest rates to 4% from 3.5%.

 It is the tenth increase in borrowing costs in a row and will add pressure to many households already struggling with the cost of living.